What Countries Can Felons Travel to? A Comprehensive Guide

 4. Can Felons Travel to New Zealand?

-The country has difficult character requirements.
+The country has demanding character requirements.
 All travelers must declare their full criminal history, even if some convictions are considered “spent” in other countries.
 Immigration officials have the authority to refuse entry to anyone they believe poses a risk.

 Felons cannot enter New Zealand if they: